adamsuk/blog/pages/blog/2022-brag-doc/item.md

 ---

 After reading a [little article about celebrating successes](https://github.com/readme/guides/document-success) I wanted to give it a whirl, so before I forget what I've got for a quarter of 2022 I thought I'd get it started!
 My plan is to add to this as the year progresses.

+### August

+- Started as a Senior Lead Instructor at Code First Girls for the next cohort of fullstack students.
+- Went to my first music festival post-covid with my dad and saw plenty of awesome bands and comedians at Tramlines in Sheffield.

+### July

+- My Raspberry Pi position was confirmed permanent so I'll be sticking around the RPF 🥳

+### June

+- Ran my first ever half marathon at the [Nottingham Holme Run in 1hour 59minutes 7seconds](http://results.eventchiptiming.com/myresults.aspx?uid=16202-8300-3-185966) 💪
+- Furthered my Postgres skills with new Google DataStudio dashboards and queries for business reporting using in-app data.

+### May

+- A data focused month at work saw my pick up and write my own complex PostgreSQL queries.
+I've maintained and partially wrote business analytics queries before but this was my first time solo and end-to-end!
+From changing the administrate dashboards for tagging content to writing a query to tag old content and cascade it through to new Google DataStudio dashboards.
+- Started as a freelance instructor for [Code First Girls](https://codefirstgirls.com/) as one of the leads for the fullstack specialism!

 ### April